-In this video by YouTube user potholer54, he singles creationists as being this when they try to to make jokes about evolution:
+In this video by YouTube user potholer54, he singles out creationists as being this when they try to make jokes about evolution:

-potholer: Okay here's the problem: You can't make something funny by just giggling as you read it, because it mentions body hair, sex and armpits, unless you're in fifth grade.
-You get better results when you are trying to be serious.
+potholer54: Okay here's the problem: You can't make something funny by just giggling as you read it because it mentions body hair, sex and armpits, unless you're in fifth grade.
+You actually get much more of a laugh when you are trying to be serious.

 Stweie: Oh, I've got a good one.
 Two guys are at the pearly gates and... uhm, well, I don't remember how it goes, but the punchline is that they turn out to be Seigfried and Roy.

 Zapp Brannigan from Futurama - He breaks out a sexist joke to Kiff when Kiff's being followed by Amy's pet buggalo.

 Zapp: Kiff, who's your girlfriend?